Cavapoo

 • Temperament

-Cavapoos can also be athletic, excelling in agility and obedience competitions.
-Due to their attachment, it's important to train them early to be comfortable alone.
+Cavapoos are one of the dog breeds that can also be athletic, excelling in agility and obedience competitions.
+Due to their attachment, it’s important to train them early to be comfortable alone.
 Without proper training, they may turn to destructive behaviors like chewing furniture and shoes or rooting through the garbage when left alone.

 Cavapoos get along with everyone and may even greet an intruder with a wag of their tail, so they are not suitable as guard dogs.
 They thrive in homes where they receive lots of attention, whether with a family or a senior citizen.